tincerti/tincerti.github.io/_pages/teaching.md

   </details>

-In addition to statistical methods and research design, I also hope to teach courses in substantive areas of political economy such as political corruption and market regulation.
+In addition to statistical methods and research design, I also hope to teach courses in substantive areas of political economy such as [corruption](http://www.trevorincerti.com/files/corruption_syllabus_example.pdf) and market regulation.